naumcei/symfony/UPGRADE-7.4.md

  * Add argument `$throwOnAbstract` to `ContainerBuilder::findTaggedResourceIds()`
  * Deprecate registering a service without a class when its id is a non-existing FQCN
  * Deprecate using `$this` or its internal scope from PHP config files; use the `$loader` variable instead
+ * Deprecate XML configuration format, use YAML or PHP instead

 DoctrineBridge
 --------------